Regression Based Expected Shortfall Backtesting: Monte-Carlo Simulations

-where $z_t$ are innovations stemming from the standardized Student-$t$ distribution with $7.24$ degrees of freedom.
-As the EGARCH model is highly flexible and due to its calibrated parameter values, this DGP accurately replicates the distributional properties of daily financial returns.
-Conditional VaR and ES forecasts at level $\tau$ for the DGP in (\ref{eq:sim_1_dgp}) are given by
+This model represents a highly flexible GARCH specification and due to its calibrated parameter values, this DGP accurately replicates the distributional properties of daily financial returns.
+As we assume a zero mean for this model, the true VaR and ES forecasts are perfectly colinear and consequently, the regression equations for the Strict and the Intercept ESR backtests are correctly specified under the null hypothesis.